JK-87

 OC silk chambray wrap jacket

-This is a haori jacket with a silhouette that resembles wearing a piece of cloth, featuring a very wide body width._ The design emphasizes flat planes, and the naturally standing back collar gives it the impression of a kimono._ The relaxed fit between the body and the fabric allows it to be worn regardless of body type or what is worn underneath._ It uses a zipper for the front opening, allowing for a significant change in appearance depending on whether it's open or closed._ When the zipper is fully opened, the left and right sides completely separate._ Pockets are included with functionality as an everyday garment in mind.
+This is a haori jacket with a silhouette that resembles wearing a piece of cloth, featuring a very wide body width.
+The design emphasises flat planes, and the naturally standing back collar gives it the impression of a kimono.
+The relaxed fit between the body and the fabric allows it to be worn regardless of body type or what is worn underneath.
+It uses a zipper for the front opening, allowing for a significant change in appearance depending on whether it's open or closed.
+When the zipper is fully opened, the left and right sides completely separate.
+Pockets are included with functionality as an everyday garment in mind.

 - Outer Fabric Blend Ratio